-National Entrepreneur's Day - History
+National Entrepreneur's Day timeline

 National Entrepreneur's Day Activities

 Check out an event highlighting local business owners

-Attending local markets, pop-up shops or industry events are a great way to get in touch with what’s developing in your city.
+Attending local markets, pop-up shops, or industry events are a great way to get in touch with what’s developing in your city.
 Not to mention, it’s a fun way to network.

 Bring your idea to life

 Thinking of a possible business idea?
-Start researching competing companies or similar businesses in your city and test out the possibility.
-You never know if you don’t try…
+Start researching competing companies or similar businesses in your city and test out the possibility of success!

 Give a shout-out on social media